 Devil’s Lake is one of our most coveted and well-studied parks, we’ve learned about its ecological diversity, geological history and it’s past as a resort during the turn of the century.
 Entering into the next century we may think we have learned all there is about the park, but there is a secret left for us by first visitor’s to the park over a millennium ago.

 The Effigy Mounds at Devils Lake were built around 800 to 1100 AD by aboriginal Americans we refer to as the Effigy Mound Builders.
 No one, not even a modern native American has any direct knowledge of these people.
 At one time many people believed that these were burial mounds, but studies have shown that most seemed to have ceremonial significance and were not used for burials.
 At the turn of the 20th century Sauk County had innumerable mound sites.
 But it did not take long before most were destroyed when settlers started building homes and farming the land.
 It is sad to say that many of those early farmers considered the plethora of mound sites to be a nuisance and spent much hard work plowing them under.
-Today there are few in existence.
-Man Mound north of Baraboo is now protected by a small park and there are also a few large mounds near Wisconsin Dells.
+Today there are few in existence, and there are still people who place no value in protecting them.
+Here in our part of Wisconsin, Man Mound north of Baraboo is now protected by a small park and there are also a few large mounds near Wisconsin Dells.
 In Sauk County the largest cluster of existing mounds are at Devil’s Lake.

 Today the Mounds of Devil’s Lake receive visitors from time to time who hold them sacred and who find solace near them.
 We were told of a story by park staff that several years ago two Native American women drove down from Minnesota to worship at the effigy mounds.
 They were appalled to see children playing on the mounds and told the park staffer how sacred the mounds were to them.
 In reply it was explained how the mounds had been rebuilt and that although Native Americans hold them sacred, most visitors to the park today know little about them.
 We hope this will not always be true.